diogowernik/django-python-backend-holding-and-investments/README.md

     http://localhost:8000/admin/

-If you want to use sample data, change the name of fixtures.json.backup to 'sample_data.json' and run the following command:

-    python manage.py loaddata sample_data.json

-- admin login:

-    username: admin
-    password: adm12345678

-- user login (for the frontend app build in react):

-    username: portfolio@admin.com
-    password: folio123

 ## Features and Things to do

 This app is not ready, there are some features that are missing.
 And some features that are working.